Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Case studies and concrete examples

-Case study: Acquisition of a technology company in Montreal
+Case Study: Acquisition of a Technology Company in Montreal

 Case study: Acquisition of a service company in Quebec

-Context: A service company in Quebec has strong customer relationships and well-protected trade secrets.
+Background: A service company in Quebec has strong customer relationships and well-protected trade secrets.

 Valuation Method: Using the cost method to value trade secrets and the revenue method to value customer relationships.